freerange/site/soups/weeklinks/week-295-links.snip.markdown

 ### [Chrome Apps & Extensions Developer Tool - Chrome Web Store](https://chrome.google.com/webstore/detail/chrome-apps-extensions-de/ohmmkhmmmpcnpikjeljgnaoabkaalbgc?hl=en-US)

-This looks interesting - I'll have to give it a go if/when we do more work on the [FreeAgent Transaction Explainer](https://github.com/freerange/freeagent_transaction_explainer). <%= by('chris-roos') %>
+This looks interesting - I'll have to give it a go if/when we do more work on the [FreeAgent Transaction Explainer](https://github.com/freerange/freeagent_transaction_explainer) [^1]. <%= by('chris-roos') %>

+[^1]: GitHub repo archived on 03 Jul 2020, because we were no longer using it

 :render_as: Blog
 :kind: blog